step-security/secure-repo/knowledge-base/README.md

 ## `outbound-endpoints`

 **Required** `outbound-endpoints` allows you to specify the outbound endpoints that your GitHub Action is expected to call and the reason for that call.
 If your GitHub Action does not make any outbound calls, you still need to set this, but it can be set to an empty value.
-This enables developers to restrict outbound traffic from their workflows using the `Harden Runner' GitHub Action.
+This enables developers to restrict outbound traffic from their workflows using the [`Harden Runner`](https://github.com/marketplace/actions/harden-runner) GitHub Action.

 To know what outbound calls are made by your action, add the `Harden Runner` GitHub Action to a workflow that uses your GitHub Action.
 You can then see what outbound calls are being made.
 [Here](https://github.com/step-security/secure-workflows/blob/7a5b6afce236fa0634b8ecb46ebec180774c6aa2/.github/workflows/test.yml#L14) is an example workflow that uses the `actions/checkout` GitHub Action.
 The outbound calls made by `actions/checkout` GitHub Action are visible [here](https://app.stepsecurity.io/github/step-security/secure-workflows/actions/runs/1517151905).